De Havilland Gipsy: DH.71 Tiger Moth racer

 Halford and de Havilland quickly agreed on a 135 hp test engine later to be de-rated to 100 hp for production models.
 While Halford went to build the engine, de Havilland designed its test-bed: the diminutive D.H.71 racer.
-Two D.H.71s were built and although in a bout of over-confidence named Tiger Moth, their racing career was rather uneventful.
-Their only notable claim to fame came in capturing a world speed record of 186 mi/h for their weight class.
-(The name Tiger Moth would later be used again for the D.H.82 trainer and with this aircraft gain more than its share of fame.)
+Two D.H.71s were built and named Tiger Moth, but their racing career was rather uneventful.
+Their only notability came in capturing a world speed record of 186 mi/h for their weight class.
+(The name Tiger Moth would later be used again for the D.H.82 trainer and with this aircraft gain more fame.)
 What the D.H.71 did not accomplish in racing successes, it did accomplish in developing the new engine and by the time the career of the D.H.71 was over, the 100 hp production version of its engine, now named the Gipsy, was ready to start its career.